 Did you know that Medicinal Teas have been used since the second century BC?
-Although nobody is quite certain how it was discovered, Tea is still a favorite drink today and has many beneficial properties, some that you may not even realise.
+Although nobody is quite certain how it was discovered, Tea is still a favorite drink today and has many beneficial properties.

 The three main varieties of tea (green, oolong, and black tea) are made from the same plant, Camellia sinensis.
-The difference in their colors, tastes and properties come from how and where they’re grown.
-Herbal teas come from a variety of plants and are actually not truly ‘Teas’, but considered herbal infusions.
+The difference in their colors, tastes, and properties come from how and where they’re grown.
+Herbal teas come from a variety of plants and are not truly ‘Teas’, but herbal infusions.

 Medicinal Uses Of Different Teas

 Now that you are more informed about how Tea is made, let’s check out the different benefits that you can expect when you mix up your cuppa.

 This infographic shows the most popular varieties of Tea and what they can be used for health-wise.
 As you can see, it’s like having a natural medicinal tea chest at your disposal.

 via Okuma Nutritionals

 Oolong tea is partially oxidized and goes through a very intricate process by the hands of tightly trained tea masters.